 May 06,2026

-SHANGHAI, Feb.
-10, 2026 /PRNewswire/ — As the inaugural year of the 15th Five-Year Plan, a vibrant new vision for innovation and development in the rubber and plastics industry is poised to unfold at CHINAPLAS 2026, the International Plastics and Rubber Exhibition.
-The proposed 15th Five-Year Plan emphasizes fostering and expanding emerging and future industries, further opening up to high-standard international engagement, and steadfastly pursuing intelligent, green, and integrated development—actions that not only create vast opportunities for the high-quality growth of the rubber and plastics sector but also enable the exhibition to pinpoint its strategic priorities and deliver targeted value.
+Shanghai, February 10, 2026 /PRNewswire/ — As the inaugural year of the 15th Five-Year Plan unfolds, a vibrant new vision for innovation and development in the rubber and plastics industry is set to take shape at CHINAPLAS 2026, the International Exhibition on Plastics and Rubber.
+The draft proposals for the 15th Five-Year Plan emphasize fostering and expanding emerging and future industries, further opening up to the world at a high level, and steadfastly pursuing intelligent, green, and integrated development—actions that not only create ample room for the high-quality growth of the rubber and plastics sector but also help the exhibition pinpoint its strategic priorities.

-“CHINAPLAS 2026 International Plastics and Rubber Exhibition” will cover an exhibition area of over 390,000 square meters and is scheduled to take place from April 21 to 24 at the National Exhibition and Convention Center (Shanghai) in Hongqiao.
+“CHINAPLAS 2026 International Plastics and Rubber Exhibition” will cover an exhibition area of over 390,000 square meters and take place from April 21 to 24 at the National Exhibition and Convention Center (Hongqiao) in Shanghai.

-Emerging industries are accelerating their rise, opening up new growth opportunities for the rubber and plastics sector.
+Emerging industries are accelerating their rise, and the rubber and plastics sector is expanding into new growth frontiers.

-In 2025, China’s production and sales of new-energy vehicles reached 16.626 million units and 16.490 million units, respectively, representing year-on-year increases of 29% and 28.2%, respectively, marking the 11th consecutive year that China has ranked first globally.
-A steady stream of next-generation material solutions for batteries, charging stations, and electric-drive systems is emerging.
-Liannong’s polymer antioxidants and other technologies effectively extend the service life of battery systems and charging equipment under extreme environmental conditions.
-Meanwhile, Daomo’s high-purity engineering-plastic material TECHNYL® PURE, with its outstanding electrical insulation properties and chemical resistance, is ideally suited for high-voltage electrical environments.
+In 2025, China’s production and sales of new-energy vehicles reached 16.626 million and 16.49 million units, up 29% and 28.2% year on year, respectively, marking the 11th consecutive year that the country has ranked first globally.
+A new generation of material solutions for batteries, charging stations, and electric drive systems is continuously emerging.
+Li’anlong’s polymer antioxidants and other technologies effectively extend the service life of battery systems and charging equipment under extreme environmental conditions.
+Domer’s high-purity engineering plastic TECHNYL® PURE, with its outstanding electrical insulation properties and chemical resistance, is well-suited for high-voltage electrical environments.

-Ascending through the skies, trillions are set in motion.
-In 2026, the low-altitude economy is poised for a triple boom driven by favorable policies, technological advancements, and surging demand.
-From low-altitude logistics and cultural-tourism sightseeing to emergency rescue and disaster relief, the synergistic effects of “Low Altitude Plus” are becoming increasingly evident.
-Plastics and composite materials have emerged as strategically vital materials for low-altitude aircraft.
-Covestro’s high CTI polycarbonate delivers reliable performance and safety in demanding electrical environments, ensuring the stable operation of electric vertical takeoff and landing (eVTOL) aircraft.
-Meanwhile, Kingfa Technology’s KingPan® flame-retardant composite panels, featuring a high glass-fiber content and achieving V-0 flame retardancy, withstand temperatures up to 1,200°C, maintain continuous combustion for 30 minutes, exhibit no dripping, and self-extinguish within 10 seconds of exposure to flame—making them ideally suited for components used in low-altitude aircraft.
+Ascending into the skies, a trillion‑dollar journey begins.
+By 2026, the low‑altitude economy is poised for a triple surge—driven by supportive policies, technological breakthroughs, and growing demand.
+From low‑altitude logistics and cultural‑tourism experiences to emergency response and disaster relief, the “low‑altitude plus” synergy is becoming increasingly evident.
+Plastics and composite materials have emerged as strategically vital components for low‑altitude aircraft.
+Covestro’s high CTI polycarbonate delivers robust performance and safety even in demanding electrical environments, ensuring the stable operation of electric vertical takeoff and landing (eVTOL) vehicles.
+Meanwhile, KingPan® flame‑retardant composite panels from Jinfa Technology, featuring a high glass‑fiber content and achieving V‑0 flame retardancy, withstand temperatures up to 1,200°C, endure continuous burning for 30 minutes, and boast outstanding characteristics such as no dripping and self‑extinguishing within 10 seconds of removing the ignition source—making them ideal for critical components in low‑altitude aircraft.

-The explosive growth of commercial space has generated massive demand for materials and equipment.
-As of December 2025, China has submitted to the International Telecommunication Union (ITU) plans to deploy an ultra-large satellite constellation comprising more than 200,000 satellites, signaling that China’s low-Earth-orbit satellite-internet infrastructure is entering a phase of substantial acceleration.
-Carbon-fiber-reinforced nylon composites—lightweight yet high-strength—have emerged as the material of choice for revolutionizing satellite support structures; PEEK and PEKK, with their outstanding resistance to high temperatures, radiation, and chemical corrosion, are suitable for satellite structural components, cable insulation, and engine seals; phenolic resins, owing to their high char yield and excellent processability, are ideal for use in nozzles of commercial solid-propellant rockets; and LCP, with its low dielectric constant, low dielectric loss, and superior high-temperature performance, has become a key material for high-frequency communication components in satellites.
-Sisoco’s lightweight composite materials can replace metallic materials in aerospace structures; its prepregs and MTM46 epoxy resin systems are specifically engineered for extreme environments, offering superior stiffness, impact resistance, and thermal performance compared with metals.
-When used to manufacture payload fairings, these materials can reduce weight by approximately 30% relative to metal, significantly lowering launch fuel consumption, increasing payload capacity, and reducing manufacturing costs.
+The explosive growth of the commercial space sector has generated enormous demand for advanced materials and equipment.
+As of December 2025, China has submitted to the International Telecommunication Union (ITU) deployment plans for ultra-large satellite constellations totaling more than 200,000 satellites, signaling that China’s low-orbit satellite‑internet infrastructure is entering a phase of substantial acceleration.
+“Lightweight yet high‑strength” carbon‑fiber‑reinforced nylon composites have emerged as a groundbreaking choice for satellite support structures; PEEK and PEKK, with their outstanding resistance to high temperatures, radiation, and chemical corrosion, are suitable for satellite structural components, cable insulation, and engine seals; phenolic resins, owing to their high char yield and excellent processability, are ideal for commercial solid‑rocket nozzles; and LCP, with its low dielectric constant, low dielectric loss, and superior thermal stability, has become a key material for high‑frequency communication components in satellites.
+Shisuo Ke’s lightweight composite materials can replace aerospace structural metals; its prepregs and MTM46 epoxy resin system, specifically developed for extreme environments, outperform metals in stiffness, impact resistance, and thermal performance.
+Using these materials to manufacture payload fairings reduces weight by approximately 30% compared with metal, significantly cutting launch fuel consumption, increasing payload capacity, and lowering manufacturing costs.

 “CHINAPLAS 2026 International Plastics and Rubber Exhibition” precisely captures industry trends, brings together leading global exhibitors, and builds an innovative industrial ecosystem through cutting-edge technological exhibits.

-2025 marks the inaugural year of mass production for humanoid robots, and 2026 will usher in a pivotal turning point characterized by large-scale volume expansion and accelerated commercialization.
-The evolution of humanoid robotics is rapidly shifting from “moving on stage” and “running on the competition field” to “being used in homes” and “working in factories.”
-According to IDC’s forecast, China’s spending on embodied intelligence robots is expected to exceed US$1.4 billion in 2025, with a compound annual growth rate of 94% over the next five years.
-In this vast untapped market, breakthroughs in materials technology serve as the core enabler for the scalable deployment of robots, with polymer and elastomer materials playing an indispensable role.
-Specialty engineering plastics such as PEEK and PPS, owing to their high strength, low density, wear resistance, and self-lubricating properties, are increasingly replacing metal components in robot joints, gears, bearings, and other critical parts.
-Thermoplastic elastomers (TPE) are well-suited for flexible components like artificial muscles and artificial skin.
-Lushan New Materials has launched a new-generation triboelectric, thermally pressurized, dual-mode electronic skin that can precisely detect even the faintest tactile sensations, such as light touches and pulse signals.
-Meanwhile, Dawn Shares has developed an ultra-soft TPE-based artificial muscle with a Shore hardness as low as 0A, offering exceptional softness, outstanding elasticity, and a dry, non-slip surface—making it ideal for use in core robotic components such as joint actuators.
+2025 will mark the inaugural year of mass production for humanoid robots, and 2026 is set to usher in a pivotal turning point characterized by large-scale deployment and accelerated commercialization.
+Humanoid robotics are rapidly shifting from “moving on stage” and “running on the field” to “being used at home” and “working in factories.”
+According to IDC’s forecast, China’s consumer spending on embodied intelligent robots is expected to exceed US$1.4 billion by 2025, with an annual compound growth rate of 94% over the next five years.
+In this vast untapped market, breakthroughs in materials technology serve as the cornerstone for scaling up robotic applications, with elastomeric and plastic materials playing an indispensable role.
+Specialty engineering plastics such as PEEK and PPS—boasting high strength, low density, wear resistance, and self-lubrication—are increasingly replacing metal components in robot joints, gears, bearings, and other key parts.
+TPE, meanwhile, is well-suited for flexible elements like artificial muscles and synthetic skin.
+Lushan New Materials has launched a next-generation electro‑responsive, thermally pressurized, dual‑mode electronic skin that can precisely detect extremely subtle forces, such as light touches or pulse vibrations.
+Dawn Shares has developed an ultra‑soft TPE artificial muscle with a Shore A hardness as low as 0A, offering exceptional softness, superior elasticity, and a dry, non‑slippery surface—making it ideal for core components like robot joint actuators.

-“CHINAPLAS 2026 International Plastics and Rubber Exhibition” brings together more than 4,600 high-quality exhibitors from around the globe, proactively responding to market demand by showcasing cutting-edge technologies, a wider array of application scenarios, and robust industry vitality, thereby facilitating efficient alignment with the upgrading of traditional industries, the expansion of emerging sectors, and the strategic positioning of future industries.
+“CHINAPLAS 2026 International Plastics and Rubber Exhibition” brings together over 4,600 world-class exhibitors, proactively responding to market demand by showcasing cutting-edge technologies, a wider array of application scenarios, and robust industry vitality, thereby facilitating efficient alignment with the upgrading of traditional industries, the expansion of emerging sectors, and the strategic development of future‑oriented industries.

-Addressing the pain points of low efficiency and high error rates in traditional manual quality inspection, AI not only accurately detects defects down to the micrometer level but also continuously learns and iterates inspection standards, leaving no flaw undetected.
-Gudeshikong’s high-speed quality inspection system, soon to be showcased at CHINAPLAS 2026—the International Plastics and Rubber Exhibition—leverages advanced vision technology and a combination of conventional algorithms with AI-driven models to enable real-time quality monitoring and defect identification on high-speed production lines, delivering comprehensive product quality assessments in milliseconds.
-Meanwhile, Xiamen Jina Intelligent’s AI valve-bag visual inspection system employs AI vision technology to detect and reject defects throughout the valve-bag manufacturing process, capturing in real time a wide range of anomalies in both incoming roll stock and bag-making operations, thereby reducing labor costs and work intensity while enhancing product quality stability.
-AI technology is now penetrating deeper into the production front end, effectively equipping machines with “brains” and enabling large-scale models to “work” within factories.
-Engel has launched inject AI, an iQ process observer system equipped with AI capabilities that can automatically analyze more than 1,000 process parameters in real time, precisely identify production deviations, and provide actionable optimization recommendations.
+Addressing the pain points of traditional manual quality inspection—low efficiency and high error rates—AI not only accurately detects defects down to the micrometer level but also continuously learns and iterates its inspection criteria, leaving no flaw undetected.
+Gude Vision Control’s high-speed quality‑inspection system, set to debut at CHINAPLAS 2026, leverages cutting‑edge vision technology and a hybrid approach that combines conventional algorithms with AI to enable real-time quality monitoring and defect identification on high‑speed production lines, delivering comprehensive product‑quality assessments in milliseconds.
+Meanwhile, Xiamen Jina Intelligent’s AI‑powered valve‑bag visual‑inspection system employs advanced AI‑based vision to detect and reject defects during valve‑bag manufacturing, capturing in real time a wide range of anomalies in both incoming web material and the bag‑making process.
+This reduces labor costs and work intensity while enhancing the stability and consistency of product quality.
+As AI technology moves deeper into the production front end, it equips machines with “brains,” effectively bringing large‑scale models into the factory floor.
+Engel has introduced inject AI: its iQ Process Observer system, equipped with AI capabilities, can automatically analyze over 1,000 parameters in real time, precisely identify production deviations, and provide actionable optimization recommendations.

 The “15th Five-Year Plan” proposal explicitly calls for “accelerating the comprehensive green transformation of economic and social development.”
-As an important component of the manufacturing sector, the rubber and plastics industry is leveraging technological innovation to drive green, circular development, building a closed-loop ecosystem that spans “production–use–recovery–regeneration,” thereby turning “waste” into a “new starting point” for the circular economy.
-BASF, in collaboration with Porsche and Bestway, has completed the world’s first pilot project for the recovery of mixed end-of-life vehicle waste, pioneering the use of gasification technology to treat the complex residues remaining after vehicle dismantling—including plastics, films, paints, and foams, which were previously mostly handled through thermal recovery.
-The feedstock recovered via the mass balance approach—syngas and its derivatives—has replaced fossil-based raw materials within BASF’s integrated value chain, enabling the production of polyurethane formulations for automotive steering wheels and thus closing the loop from “end-of-life vehicle components → raw materials → new vehicle components.”
-Meanwhile, Baolüte has tailored three distinct “rebirth solutions”—glycolysis, microwave alcoholysis, and solvent-based processes—specifically for different types of plastic waste, covering PET, PP, PE, as well as composite and dyed plastics, thereby establishing a comprehensive and highly efficient chemical recycling system that transforms waste plastics into high-quality recycled feedstocks.
+As an important component of the manufacturing sector, the rubber and plastics industry is leveraging technological innovation to drive green, circular development, building an infinite-loop ecosystem of “production–use–recovery–recycling,” thereby turning “waste” into a “new starting point” for the circular economy.
+BASF, in collaboration with Porsche and BAST, has completed the world’s first pilot project for recycling mixed end-of-life vehicle waste, pioneering the use of gasification technology to treat complex residues generated after vehicle dismantling—materials that include plastics, films, paints, and foams, traditionally handled through thermal recovery.
+The feedstocks recovered via the mass balance approach (syngas and its derivatives) replace fossil-based raw materials within BASF’s integrated value chain, enabling the production of polyurethane formulations required for automotive steering wheels and closing the loop from “scrap vehicle components → raw materials → new vehicle parts.”
+Baolüte has tailored three distinct “regeneration solutions”—glycolysis, microwave alcoholysis, and solvent‑based methods—for different types of plastic waste.
+These approaches address PET, PP, PE, as well as composite and dyed plastics, establishing a comprehensive and highly efficient chemical recycling system that transforms waste plastics into high‑quality recycled feedstocks.

-Recycled plastics, bio-based materials, biodegradable plastics, recycling technologies, digitalization solutions, and high-efficiency, energy-saving production equipment will be among the exhibition’s key highlights.
-Through immersive, real-world demonstrations, CHINAPLAS 2026—the International Plastics and Rubber Exhibition—will bring the smart, green future envisioned in the 14th Five-Year Plan to life.
+Recycled plastics, bio-based materials, biodegradable plastics, recycling technologies, digital solutions, and high-efficiency, energy-saving production equipment will be among the exhibition’s highlights.
+The CHINAPLAS 2026 International Plastics and Rubber Exhibition will bring the smart, green future envisioned in the 15th Five-Year Plan to life through immersive, real-world demonstrations.

 “CHINAPLAS 2026 International Plastics and Rubber Exhibition” will bring the smart, green future to life through immersive, real‑world demonstrations.

-The year 2026 marks the inaugural year of the 15th Five-Year Plan period and is a pivotal year for China to continue demonstrating resilience and dynamism amid a complex international economic environment.
-The proposal for the 15th Five-Year Plan includes specific measures to “expand high-standard opening-up,” such as “broadening the scope for two-way investment cooperation” and “guiding the rational and orderly cross-border deployment of industrial and supply chains.”
-At present, Chinese enterprises have moved beyond the stage of “exporting products” to a new phase of “exporting industrial chains” and “exporting ecosystems.”
-For instance, BYD has established a manufacturing plant in Hungary; SAIC Motor has partnered with a local Turkish company to set up a production facility; CATL’s third European battery factory has been located in Spain; Jinfa Technology has achieved large-scale production in Vietnam and Spain while actively advancing the development of overseas production bases in Poland, Mexico, South Africa, and other markets; and Yizumi has established subsidiaries in 12 countries and regions, including Germany, the United States, India, Turkey, and Mexico.
-By the end of 2025, Chinese enterprises had set up more than 50,000 overseas operations spanning 190 countries and regions.
+The year 2026 marks the inaugural year of the 15th Five-Year Plan and a pivotal moment for China to continue demonstrating resilience and dynamism amid a complex international economic environment.
+The plan’s recommendations on “expanding high-standard opening-up” call for “broadening space for two-way investment cooperation” and “guiding the rational and orderly cross-border deployment of industrial and supply chains.”
+Today, Chinese enterprises have moved beyond simply exporting products to a new stage of “going global with entire industrial chains” and “building overseas ecosystems.”
+For instance, BYD has established a manufacturing plant in Hungary; SAIC Group has partnered with local Turkish firms to set up a production facility; CATL has launched its third European battery factory in Spain; Jinfa Technology has achieved large-scale production in Vietnam and Spain while actively advancing the development of overseas bases in Poland, Mexico, South Africa, and other regions; and Yizhimi has set up subsidiaries in 12 countries and regions, including Germany, the United States, India, Turkey, and Mexico.
+By the end of 2025, China had established more than 50,000 overseas enterprises spanning 190 countries and regions.

 As Chinese enterprises accelerate their “going global” strategy to tap into new overseas markets, foreign-invested firms continue to ramp up their presence in China.
-In 2025, China’s actual utilization of foreign investment reached RMB 747.69 billion, with 70,392 newly established foreign-invested enterprises—up 19.1% year on year.
-France’s Faurecia Group increased its investment and expanded production in Changshu, Jiangsu Province; BASF’s integrated Zhanjiang site commissioned a 1-million-ton-per-year ethylene complex; and Covestro inaugurated a brand-new thermoplastic polyurethane production facility in Zhuhai.
+By 2025, China’s actual utilized foreign investment is expected to reach RMB 747.69 billion, with 70,392 newly established foreign-invested enterprises—up 19.1% year on year.
+France’s Faurecia Group has increased investment and expanded production in Changshu, Jiangsu; BASF’s integrated Zhanjiang site has commissioned an ethylene cracker with an annual capacity of 1 million tonnes; and Covestro has inaugurated a state-of-the-art thermoplastic polyurethane production facility in Zhuhai.

-Under the dual framework of “going global” and “bringing in,” the pivotal role of international trade platforms is becoming increasingly prominent.
-As a core platform for face-to-face technological exchange and business matchmaking, trade shows effectively break down information barriers, build industry-wide consensus, and strengthen collaborative innovation.
-The CHINAPLAS International Plastics and Rubber Exhibition has established a vital communication bridge: it provides Chinese companies with tangible channels to access overseas markets and tailor their offerings to regional needs, while also offering foreign enterprises a window into China’s manufacturing strength and innovative capabilities.
-After years of steady development, the show has cultivated strong appeal among exhibitors and buyers worldwide, earning its reputation as the global hub of the plastics and rubber industry and continuously drawing participants from every corner of the globe.
+Under the dual‑directional framework of “going global” and “bringing in,” the pivotal role of international trade platforms is becoming increasingly prominent.
+As a core platform for face-to-face technological exchange and business matchmaking, trade shows effectively break down information barriers, foster industry-wide consensus, and strengthen collaborative innovation.
+The CHINAPLAS International Exhibition on Plastics and Rubber has built a vital bridge, providing Chinese companies with tangible channels to access overseas markets and meet regional demands, while also offering foreign enterprises a window into China’s manufacturing prowess and innovative capabilities.
+After years of steady growth, the event has cultivated strong appeal among global exhibitors and buyers, establishing itself as a global hub for the plastics and rubber industries and continuing to draw participants and visitors from around the world.

 Register now to seize the initiative in development.

-Standing at the new starting point of the 15th Five-Year Plan period, CHINAPLAS 2026—the International Plastics and Rubber Exhibition—will provide a comprehensive showcase of the emerging wave of high-quality productivity in the rubber and plastics industry, helping the sector accurately grasp macroeconomic trends, keenly identify strategic opportunities, and efficiently connect with core resources.
-We cordially invite industry professionals to join this premier event and work together to write a new chapter of high-quality development for the rubber and plastics industry.
+Standing at the new starting point of the 15th Five-Year Plan, CHINAPLAS 2026 will comprehensively showcase the rising tide of innovative productivity in the rubber and plastics industries, helping the sector accurately grasp macroeconomic trends, keenly identify emerging opportunities, and efficiently connect with key resources.
+We cordially invite the entire industry to join this premier event and work together to write a new chapter of high-quality development for the rubber and plastics sector.

 Pre-registration for exhibition visitors is now in full swing!
 Please visit the official website to register in advance.
 The pre‑registration fee is RMB 50, and upon completion you will receive an electronic visitor pass (for mainland Chinese visitors) or an electronic confirmation letter (for visitors from Hong Kong, Macao, Taiwan, and overseas).